-Update: Champaign tavern closed, but owner hopes to reopen
+UPDATE: Champaign tavern closed, but owner hopes to reopen

 When you call the business, a recorded message says the neighborhood bar at 703 N. Prospect Ave., C, is “permanently closed,” but the property's owner, Mary Petry and manager, Diane Bennett, said they plan to reopen with a new tenant.

-The Ice House was previously run by Richard Stone and Adam Shallenburger.
+The Ice House was previously run by Adam Shallenburger and Richard Stone, who declined to comment.

+The recorded message says the Ice House closed in part due to COVID-19 restrictions, but "It wasn't because of COVID," Bennett said.

-Since they left in November, Petry and Bennett said the building has been vandalized multiple times, including the broken-in front window, which is why the doors and windows have been boarded up.
+Petry sued them in September, and since Stone and Shallenburger left in November, Petry and Bennett said the building has been vandalized multiple times, including the broken-in front window, which is why they boarded up the doors and windows.

 Petry and Bennett said they hope the police catch who is doing the vandalism, but are committed to reopening.

-The bar previously closed for a few months in 2018 before Petry and Bennett leased it to Stone and Shallenburger, who reopened it in June 2018.
+The bar previously closed for a few months in 2018 after Bennett said she hurt her hip.
+It reopened in June 2018 under the new management.

 Before that, it had been a Majors Bros. grocery, then as the Alonzo H. Ferris restaurant, the Charles H. Lyons beer tavern, the William J. Armstrong food store, Armstrong’s Tavern, Jack Strunk’s Tavern, Unk and George’s Tavern, Van’s Pit Stop and Fallon’s Ice House.